LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 | NA | Enum used for errors in the layer itself.
 This does not indicate an app issue, but instead a bug in the layer. | INTERNAL_ERROR | | TODO | None |

 ### VK_LAYER_LUNARG_core_validation Memory Tracker Pending Work and Enhancements

 See the Khronos github repository for Vulkan-LoaderAndValidationLayers for additional pending issues, or to submit new validation requests

-1. Consolidate error messages and make them consistent
-2. Add validation for maximum memory references, maximum object counts, and object leaks
-3. Warn on image/buffer deletion if USAGE bits were set that were not needed
-4. Modify INVALID_FENCE_STATE to be WARNINGs instead of ERROR

 ## VK_LAYER_LUNARG_parameter_validation